Deep Lake in Sun Lakes-Dry Falls State Park in Monument Coulee / 深湖

 See more trip photos here.

-Till now, we have only camped in Eastern Washington three times.
-And we made all three trips out to this lake while it rained in the Cascades.
-It’s also inside my favorite coulee.
-So, so far, we’ve made six trips over to the Umatilla Rock side.
+Up until now, we have only camped four times in Eastern Washington.
+We have made three trips out to this lake when it was raining in the mountains.
+This is my favorite coulee, as we have made six trips to the Umatilla Rock side alone.

 See more trip photos here.